 Suppose a small retail firm based out of New York has emergency cash requirements to pay off suppliers, then the firm has the option to take a secured overdraft facility against its fixed deposit with a bank.
-Since overdraft is secured against fixed deposit it will carry a lower Interest rate and the firm can pay off overdraft principle and Interest upon cash receivables.
+Since overdraft is secured against a fixed deposit, it will carry a lower Interest rate, and the firm can pay off overdraft principle and interest upon cash receivables.

 #2 – Bank Loan or Term Loan

-When companies want to go for business expansion, like the purchase of new property, plant or machinery then companies generally prefer to go for a bank loan which has fixed tenor with a fixed or variable rate of interest.
+When companies want to go for business expansion, like the purchase of new property, plant or machinery, then companies generally prefer to go for a bank loan that has a fixed tenor with a fixed or variable rate of interest.
 Through the bank, the loan companies can expand their business without taking a big hit on an available cash reserve.